-When I lead Mobile BI projects, part of my job is to rebrand and compile the MicroStrategy Mobile iOS SDK into an .ipa file.
+When I lead mobile business intelligence projects, part of my job is to rebrand and compile the MicroStrategy Mobile iOS SDK into an .ipa file.
 In layman’s terms, rebranding MicroStrategy Mobile consists of exchanging MicroStrategy’s mobile app’s name, icon, launch image, and login page with your organization’s using the mobile iOS SDK.

 There are other customization options available with mobile iOS SDK, but I will not be covering them in this article.
 What I will be covering in this article is the basic rebranding of the mobile iOS SDK, its hardware and software requirements, high-level steps on how to sign/compile the app using Xcode to generate the .ipa app file, and the distribution of the app over the air or through an Enterprise Mobility Management (EMM) platform like VMware AirWatch or MobileIron.